 The principle of first asylum is honored by most African countries.
 Traditionally, refugees in Africa have been allowed to remain - and in many cases to effectively integrate locally - until voluntary repatriation is possible.
 In most cases, local integration is de facto, and does not include granting of legal permanent residence or voting rights.
 However, countries such as Guinea, Cote d'Ivoire, Nigeria, Liberia, and Sierra Leone have initiated programs legalizing the status (de jure local integration) of long-staying refugee populations interested in remaining on their territories.
-Tanzania granted citizenship to 162,000 Burundi refugees in early 2010.
+Tanzania granted citizenship to some 165,000 Burundi refugees in 2010 and 2011.